Iconic species

 Plant life

-Meanwhile, underwater seagrass meadows provide habitat for young fish and other marine life, whilst also serving as an important carbon store.
+It’s not just above ground that our plant life thrives.
+Underwater seagrass meadows provide habitat for young fish and other marine life, whilst also serving as an important carbon store.

 Respecting our iconic species